 Now that you have a good idea of what muscles are involved when doing a pull-up, let us also look at several pull-up variations of the pull-up exercise along with some handgrips as these can influence (other) muscles more.

-Doing chin-ups on a bar causes you to stimulate your biceps muscles.
+Doing chin-ups on a pull-up bar causes you to stimulate your biceps muscles.
 In essence, they assist you in pulling your entire body up and lowering you back down slowly.
 This is one of the key differences compared to a regular pull-up where your biceps would help do some of the lifting instead.

 Hammer or neutral grip